KwiatLab/group-website-jekyll/README.md

 jekyll server --watch
 ```

 This tells Jekyll to build the website, to host the contents of ```_site``` locally, and to automatically rebuild if you change anything.
 Now you should see the website if you point your browser to http://localhost:4000.
 (Reminder: what you see are still just files on your computer--you need to copy them to our webspace to make any changes live.)
-Change ```url``` back to the real URL of the website when you're ready to upload your changes, or all the links that use the ```{{ site.url }}``` variable will be broken.
+Change ```url``` back to the real URL of the website and run ```jekyll build``` one more time when you're ready to upload your changes, or all the links that use the ```{{ site.url }}``` variable will be broken.

 A brief description of how Jekyll works
 ------------------